PrestaShop/prestashop.github.io/news/_posts/2020-06-12-product-features-methodology-at-prestashop.md

 ### How to know what to focus on?

 Everything starts with feedback.
-Without feedback, without talking with your users, you are blind, lost in the fog.
+Without feedback, without talking with users, we are blind, lost in the fog.

 PrestaShop being an open source project, the team can rely on its tremendous community to gather feedback, identify pain points and discuss many topics.
 Right now, collecting feedback is not difficult, Github is probably the main source, but there are also events such as [ambassadors' meetups](http://ambassadors.prestashop.com/ambassadors) and [PSD](https://events.prestashop.com/), user interviews regularly conducted by the product team, and the [community Slack](https://github.com/PrestaShop/open-source/blob/master/slack/readme.md).